meteor/meteor/content/accounts.md

 });
 ```

-Even ignoring the security implications of `profile` in particular, it isn't a good idea to put all of your app's custom data onto one field.
+Even ignoring the security implications of `profile`, it isn't a good idea to put all of your app's custom data onto one field.
 As discussed in the [Collections article](collections.html#schema-design), Meteor's data transfer protocol doesn't do deeply nested diffing of fields, so it's a good idea to flatten out your objects into many top-level fields on the document.

 <h3 id="publish-custom-data">Publishing custom data</h3>